-At December 31, 2022 VOBA, DAC, and DSI reported within other intangible assets, net totaled \$3.7 billion and contractholder funds totaled \$41.2 billion, a portion of which related to indexed universal life (IUL)-type and Investment-type contracts with secondary guarantees.
+At December 31, 2022 VOBA, DAC, and DSI reported within other intangible assets, net totaled Description of the Matter \$3.7 billion and contractholder funds totaled \$41.2 billion, a portion of which related to indexed universal life (IUL)-type and Investment-type contracts with secondary guarantees.
 As discussed in Note A to the consolidated financial statements, VOBA, DAC, and DSI are generally amortized over the lives of the policies in relation to the emergence of actual gross profits (AGPs) and estimated gross profits (EGPs).
 Secondary guarantee liabilities on IUL-type products or Investment-type contracts are calculated by multiplying the benefit ratio by the cumulative assessments recorded from contract inception through the balance sheet date less the cumulative secondary guarantee benefit payments plus interest.
 The benefit ratio is the ratio of the present value of secondary guarantees to the present value of the assessments used to provide the secondary guarantees.
 The assessments are calculated using the same assumptions used in VOBA, DAC, and DSI EGPs.
 There is significant uncertainty inherent in calculating EGPs and assessments as the calculation is sensitive to management's best estimate of assumptions such as earned rate, budgeted option costs, surrender rates, mortality, and guaranteed minimum withdrawal benefit (GMWB) utilization.
 Changes in assumptions, including the Company's earned rate, budgeted option costs, surrender rates, mortality, and GMWB utilization can have a significant impact on the pattern of EGPs of the underlying business and as a result the amortization of VOBA, DAC and DSI balances.
 Management's assumptions are adjusted, also known as unlocking, based on actual policyholder behavior and market experience and projecting for expected trends.
-The unlocking results in amortization being recalculated using the new assumption changes result in a new benefit ratio, the secondary guarantee liabilities are adjusted to reflect the changes in a manner similar to the unlocking of VOBA, DAC, and DSI.
+The unlocking results in amortization being recalculated using the new assumptions for estimated gross profits, resulting either in additional or less cumulative amortization expense.
+Additionally, if experience or assumption changes result in a new benefit ratio, the secondary guarantee liabilities are adjusted to reflect the changes in a manner similar to the unlocking of VOBA, DAC, and DSI.